thin-edge/thin-edge.io/design/thin-edge-core.md

                         #
 ```

-If we zoom into a built-in thin-edge executable, then we have a different kind of components, Rust actors,
+This design provides the flexibility to interact with various sub-systems on the edge,
+to experiment easily and to address application specific needs.
+However, this also lead to a system that is too heavy and more fragile than expected for most use cases,
+with unused features embarked by the batteries-included `tedge`,
+and numerous independent components to operate consistently.

+Hence, the need for fine-grain components.
+These are provided as rust components.
+Internally, a thin-edge executable is built as *a static assemblage of rust actors*
-that exchange typed messages over in-memory channels.
+that exchange statically-typed messages over in-memory channels.

+Each actor provides a very specific feature that most of the time doesn't make sense in isolation,
+but only in combination with the other actors.
+For instance,
+* The `collectd` actor role is to translate messages received from `collectd`
+  into `Measurement` Rust values that can be then consumed by any other actor
+  that accepts this type of data, as the `c8y` actor does.
+* Similarly, the `c8y` actor acts as a translator between Cumulocity IoT and the other actors.
+  It consumes `Measurement` Rust values and translates them into `MQTTMessage` for Cumulocity IoT.
+  In the reverse direction, the `c8y` actor consumes `MQTTMessage` from Cumulocity IoT,
+  and produces `Operations` encoded as Rust values and ready to be consumed by other actors.
+* The `az` actor has a similar role, except that the translations are done for Azure IoT.
+* Neither the `collectd` actor nor the `c8y` actor have to handle an MQTT connection.
+  They simply produce and consume, in-memory representations for `MQTTMessage`
+  that are sent over the wire by the `MQTT` actor, accordingly to the MQTT protocol.
+* Connected to each others in a batteries-included `tedge` executable,
-For instance, the generic mapper provides support for Cumulocity, Azure, collectd
+  these actors provide support for Cumulocity, Azure, collectd
-and telemetry data (measurements, events, alarms) collected over MQTT using the thin-edge JSON format.
+  and telemetry data (measurements, events, alarms).
+* Among all the actor, one play a key role.
+This is the `thin-edge JSON` actor.
+  This actor materializes the thin-edge MQTT API,
+  defining topics and message payloads that are exchanged by the MQTT-bases components,
+  and translating these messages into Rust-values ready to be consumed by the other actors.
+  The `thin-edge JSON` actor is the interface between the two levels of thin-edge components.

 ```
 ┌──────────────────────────────────────────────────────────┐
 │                                                          │
-│ Generic Mapper                                           │
+│ batteries-included `tedge`                               │
 │                                                          │
 │                                                          │
 │  ┌─────────────────┐                                     │
-│  │ c8y plugin      ├────► operations ──────┐             │
+│  │ c8y actor       ├────► operations ──────┐             │
 │  │                 │                       │             │
 │  │                 │                       │             │
 │  │                 ◄──┬─── telemetry ◄───┐ │             │